damianhakert/damianhakert.github.io/source/_posts/2015-04-21-gitlab-on-raspberry-pi-2.markdown

 ### Update

 If you are using GitLab in your Raspberry Pi, it works exactly the same way as it does regularly.
-You can use GitLab's user documentation as a guide.
+You can use GitLab's official user documentation as a guide.